zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 Please read [here](https://vivanewvegas.moddinglinked.com/setup.html) for instructions on how to properly do a clean installation of the game.

+1. Create a folder outside of any default Windows folders (I recommend `C:\Modding\Viva New Vegas`) - this is where the list will be installed to.

+2. In the Wabbajack app select `Install From Disk`

+3. In the `Target Modlist` box, navigate to the location you downloaded `Viva.New.Vegas.wabbajack` to.

+4. In the `Mod List Installation Location` box, select the folder you created in step one.
+The resources download location should fill automatically - you can change it to another drive if you're short on space.

+5. Click the start button and wait for Wabbajack to finish.

 # Post Installation Steps

 **FNV4GB Patcher:**